brightsparklabs/appcli/README.md

 ## Overview

-This library can be leveraged to add a standardised CLI capability to applications to handle system lifecycle events (start, shutdown, configure, upgrade, etc).
+This library can be leveraged to add a standardised CLI capability to applications to handle system lifecycle events (start, shutdown, configure, migrate, etc).

 The CLI is designed to run within a Docker container and launch other Docker containers (i.e.
 Docker-in-Docker).
 This is generally managed via a `docker-compose.yml` file.